 Are mothballs toxic?

 I slowly lifted up the heavy lid.
-It creaked in relief.
+It creaked, as if in relief.
 Tattered books, a thin scarlet-red wool blanket and a picture frame—the glass damaged, cracked—lay stacked, one on top of the other.
 Like neatly pressed crisp garments, the items were carefully placed in a tidy rising tower.
 As I strained to truly see the dull black-and-white photo of my mentor’s parents, I lost focus.
 The smell of the mothballs—powerful, overwhelming, intrusive—blurred my vision.
 I began to cough.

 In the late 1800s, mothballs were made exclusively from naphthalene.
-Inhalation of naphthalene caused skin and eye irritation; gastrointestinal symptoms, such as nausea, vomiting, abdominal cramps, and diarrhea; neurologic symptoms, such as confusion, excitement, and convulsions; renal problems, such as acute renal shutdown; and hematologic features, such as icterus and severe anemia.
+Inhalation of naphthalene caused skin and eye irritation; gastrointestinal symptoms, such as nausea, vomiting, abdominal cramps and diarrhea; neurologic symptoms, such as confusion, excitement and convulsions; renal problems, such as acute renal shutdown; and hematologic features, such as icterus and severe anemia.

 Mothballs are no longer made from naphthalene, due to its high levels of flammability and toxicity.
-However, its replacement—paradichlorobenzene-rich mothballs—are just as toxic, just as dangerous, and perhaps just as flammable.
+However, its replacement—paradichlorobenzene-rich mothballs—are just as toxic, just as dangerous and perhaps just as flammable.

 What are mothballs?

 Mothballs are small, milky-white harmless-looking clouds of fluff that are readily available for purchase at your local discount store.
-The labeled use is to kill clothes moths, their larvae, and their eggs, which occurs through the strong fumes that the mothballs release.
-They are to be used in indoor storage areas such as closets, attics, and basements.
+The labeled use is to kill clothes moths, their larvae and their eggs, which occurs through the strong fumes that the mothballs release.
+They are to be used in indoor storage areas such as closets, attics and basements.

 How do mothballs work?